The London Attack Has Claimed A Fifth Victim

-A 31-year-old Romanian tourist who was knocked into the River Thames from Westminster Bridge during an attack on Britain's Houses of Parliament more than two weeks ago has died, London police said Friday.
+A 31-year-old Romanian tourist who was knocked into the River Thames from Westminster Bridge during an attack on the Houses of Parliament more than two weeks ago has died, London police said Friday.

 Cristea's boyfriend Andrei Burnaz suffered a broken foot in the attack.